 - All spice

 - Chicken stock

 Whew!
 But if your pantry looks anything like mine, most of those ingredients are already staples in your house!

-For the marinade, mix all the ingredients from the soy sauce down to the smoked paprika in a large, resealable bag.
+For the marinade, mix all the marinade ingredients from the soy sauce down to the smoked paprika in a large, resealable bag.
 Add your chicken pieces and turn over a couple times to make sure they’re evenly coated.
 Then refrigerate overnight or at least for 8 hours.

-When I refrigerate marinated meat, I usually put my resealable bag in a large bowl just in case there’s even the smallest of leaks.
+One kitchen tip, when I refrigerate marinated meat, I usually put my resealable bag in a large bowl just in case there’s even the smallest of leaks.
 I’ve had it happen before and it is no fun at all.
 I also go in the fridge once or twice while it’s marinating and flip the bag over to make sure everything is evenly marinated.

 The next day, when it’s time to cook it, make sure you use a heavy-duty pan.
 This is actually a really important step otherwise your brown gravy and chicken might burn.
 You need to also make sure you use a pan that has a lid that fits well.

 My Dutch Oven is my very favorite heavy-duty pan to use for this recipe.
 You can also use a cast iron pan if you have one with a lid that fits, but hands down I prefer using my Dutch Oven.

 How to Stew Chicken on the Stove Top

 Heat a small amount of oil in your heavy-duty pan and once it’s hot, add your chicken pieces in a single layer.
 You want to brown your pieces on each side until they have a nice, seared coating.
 I brown for about 2-3 minutes on each side for a total of about 10 minutes until it’s browned the whole way around.